taoroalin/traverse-text/readme.md

 this is actually a strong argument for having Go parse the blox json

 HTML is served with NGINX, would need to switch to Go.
-Would probably have build.js make two versions, one to serve plain and one that's split in half for Go to add content in between
+Would probably have build.js make two versions, one to serve plain and one that's split in half for Go to add content in between. if I use quicktemplate, would need to run go generate after every build.js...

+one thing's for certain, I am NOT making this in the next few months!